tidev/v8_titanium/README.md

 Options:
 	-h              Show this help message and exit
 	-n <ndk_dir>    The path to the Android NDK.
-Alternatively, you may set the ANDROID_NDK environment variable -j <num-cpus>   The number of processors to use in building (passed on to scons) -m <mode>       The v8 build mode (release, debug. default: release) -t              Build a thirdparty tarball for uploading
+Alternatively, you may set the ANDROID_NDK environment variable -s <sdk_dir>    The path to the Android SDK.
+Alternatively, you may set the ANDROID_SDK environment variable -j <num-cpus>   The number of processors to use in building (passed on to scons) -m <mode>       The v8 build mode (release, debug. default: release) -t              Build a thirdparty tarball for uploading